Arthur Latham: Career

 Latham worked as a methods consultant at an import-export firm.
 He became involved in politics whilst in his teenage years, joining the Labour Party in 1944, and was the party candidate in his school's mock election the following year.
 During the 1945 election campaign, he recruited 100 new members, and he later became Vice-Chairman of the National Committee for the Labour League of Youth in 1949, a position he held until 1953.
 In 1952, he was elected to Romford Borough Council in Essex: at the age of 21, he was its youngest member.
+He served as councillor and then alderman and was the last Leader of the Labour Group on the council.

 At the 1959 general election, Latham stood against the former Prime Minister Winston Churchill in the safe Conservative seat of Woodford, in Essex, but was unsuccessful, despite increasing the Labour vote; it would turn out to be Churchill's last election.
-Romford Borough Council was subsequently replaced by Havering Council, which became part of Greater London.
-Latham was elected to represent Havering's Hilldene ward (centred on the Harold Hill area) in 1964, and was Leader of the Labour Group from 1962 to 1970.
-He was also an Alderman on the council from 1962 to 1978.
+Romford Borough Council was replaced by Havering Council in 1965, when Romford became part of Greater London.

+Latham was elected to represent Havering's Hilldene ward (centred on the Harold Hill area) in 1964.
+He was Leader of the Labour Group from 1965 to 1970.
+He was an alderman on the council from 1964 to 1968.
+He was elected from Hilldene again in 1968 and was then an alderman again from 1970 to 1978 when the office was abolished.
 At the 1964 general election, Latham contested the marginal Rushcliffe seat, but despite reducing the Conservative majority, failed to be elected.
 From 1967 onwards, he was a lecturer at Southgate Technical College.
-Outside of politics, Latham was a member North-East Regional Metropolitan Hospital Board, which covered parts of East London and Essex, from 1966 to 1972.
+Outside of politics, Latham was a member of the North-East Regional Metropolitan Hospital Board, which covered parts of East London and Essex, from 1966 to 1972.